 The Top 10 Best 3D Photo Apps of 2020

 It’s looking like 2020 will become the “year of 3D” as demand for 3D Photo apps continues to grow.
-In response, developers have released a wave of 3D apps, with some being more successful than others in the creation and sharing of 3D Photos on social media such as Facebook, or within their own app.
+In response, developers have released a wave of new apps, with some being more successful than others in the creation and sharing of 3D Photos on social media such as Facebook, or within their own app.
 Read on to compare the top 10 best 3D photo apps, with easy download links.

 Jump to a specific app

-For the purposes of this high level review of the top 10 best 3D photo apps of 2020, we will focus on what the apps themselves can do, without external help from 3D Glasses, VR Headsets and other peripherals.
+For the purposes of this high level review of the best 3D photo iPhone and Androids apps of 2020, we will focus on what the apps themselves can do, without external help from 3D Glasses, VR Headsets and other peripherals.
 Filters, frames, and other features will be ignored, as we are focusing on 3D capture and display quality for this post.
 In order to level the playing field, we will feature the same heavily-used baseball for capture and review of the resulting 3D photos.
 Apps are listed in no particular order, with iPhone and Android download links at the end of each app’s review.

 Here’s a list of the best 3D photo apps available in 2020

 Google’s Cardboard Camera was made to “capture and share moments with virtual reality (VR) photos.”
 It allows you to capture spaces for viewing in AR or 3D, with just a single camera, and it excels at this task.
 Unfortunately, it is less successful when it comes to capturing an object in 3D.

 To capture the test baseball in three dimensions, you are asked to slowly pan your camera from left to right (and only left to right), similar to how you take a panoramic photo in your stock camera app.
 Be careful not to go too fast when panning, as the app will ask you to re-capture the image if you move too quickly.
 You also want to avoid rotating your camera around the object.
 Try and only move in one direction at a time.